alephium/www/src/content/news/Core-team-interview-series-Episode-4-3886003b8fef/index.md

 ### 4 — Got links?
 Got a profile picture we should use?

-You can find some of my work on <a href="https://github.com/suyanlong" class="markup--anchor markup--p-anchor" data-href="https://github.com/suyanlong" rel="noopener" target="_blank">GitHub</a>.
+You can find some of my work on <a href="https://github.com/suyanlong" data-href="https://github.com/suyanlong">GitHub</a>.

 ### 5 — How/when did you come across crypto?